 Obviously, a paddle board is required gear for enterprising stand up paddle boarders.
 Below are the major paddle board types, with rough costs for new models.

-Unless otherwise noted, inflatable versions come in at the lower ends of the stated price ranges.
-Also, pricing (even for new boards) can be affected by merchant-specific sales.
-Check online and brick-and-mortar clearance sale announcements for the best deals, which can occasionally be better than the lowest prices indicated here.
+Unless otherwise noted, inflatable versions come in at the lower ends of the stated price ranges, so you may decide it’s worthwhile to invest in a high-quality inflatable board from top brands like Red Paddle Co.
+Pricing, even for new boards, can be affected by merchant-specific sales; check online and brick-and-mortar clearance sale announcements for the best deals, which can occasionally be better than the lowest prices indicated here.

 - All-Around & Touring Paddle Boards.
 Touring (or “all-around”) paddle boards are built for long excursions in flatwater conditions: slow rivers, lakes, and protected ocean bays and estuaries.
 They’re relatively long, with large surface area for stability and tapered hulls for ease of forward movement.
 If you plan to use your board to reach distant points of interest or isolated beachfront campsites, definitely consider a touring model.
 This board type is recommended for most beginners too.
 Cost: $400 to more than $2,000.